The Bankrate promise

 California FAIR Plan premium varies based on a number of rating factors.
 This includes the location, age and condition of the home, proximity to a fire station, the homeowner’s claims history, the types and amount of coverage and the deductibles chosen.

 However, FAIR Plans are typically more expensive than standard home insurance policies.
-In California, the average homeowner pays $1,084 per year for $250,000 in dwelling coverage.
+In California, the average homeowner pays $1,428 for $250,000 in dwelling coverage.
 With a FAIR Plan, homeowners should conservatively expect their homeowners insurance rate to be higher than the statewide average.
 The cost to insure a home can be even more expensive if purchasing policies to complement the FAIR plan, such as a difference in conditions, flood or earthquake policy.

 How to get California’s FAIR Plan